flatpickles/flatpickles.com/README.md

 # flatpickles.com

 ## To do
-* Smooth gradients in:
-    * MediaOverlay
-    * HighlightCard
 * About page content
 * Error pages (same one for everything?)
 * Slug page for text & notes